`Yoga and New Chapters

 Don’t you wish you could approach change with equanimity?
-Yoga is doing this for me – me a new way to approach this change.
+Yoga is doing this for me – a new way to approach this change.
 It helps me tune into what is important in life and be more open to change.
 I find I approach life with more openness and curiosity and less fear, less wish to control.
 This is especially true as I provide care for my mother, who is in her Nineties!
 I am more able to roll with things and enjoy her company.

 I can be excitable.
 I can feel an emotion igniting within me, and sometimes it can be hard to contain.
 Yoga helps keep me grounded and centered so that I can react in a more considered way.

-Yoga is giving me tools to navigate change – this large one as well as other daily small ones.
+Yoga is giving me tools to navigate change – this large ones as well as other daily small ones.
 As I practice yoga, as I see what my body is telling me today, as I explore each pose, I find how yoga helps my daily life.
 It is an unanticipated consequence, deepening my connection to my body.

 And I am enjoying seeing

 where the mind and body working together is taking me.

 200 Hour Yoga Teacher Training – Hatha Yoga with Faith Hunter